Efficient Fourier Filtering Network with Contrastive Learning for AAV-based Unaligned Bimodal Salient Object Detection: Conclusions

 \section{Conclusions}

-In this paper, we examined the relationship between unaligned modalities and proposed AlignSal, which achieves both real-time performance and high accuracy for UAV-based unaligned BSOD.
-To this end, we first designed SCAL to align bi-modal semantic features in a contrastive manner and enhance inter-modal information exchange.
-Notably, SCAL not only works on our proposed AlignSal, but also improves the performance of various existing aligned BSOD models on the UAV RGB-T 2400 dataset.
-Second, we proposed the FFT-based SAF to align slightly offset features in multiple dimensions and facilitate bi-modal fusion by efficiently acquiring global relevance.
-Extensive experiments demonstrated that AlignSal achieves significantly faster inference speed and superior performance compared to existing models on the UAV RGB-T 2400 dataset, three weakly aligned BSOD datasets, three aligned BSOD datasets, and one remote sensing change detection dataset.
-These advantages make AlignSal suitable for deployment on UAVs in practice, enabling its use in industrial and real-life applications that require both timeliness and accuracy.
+In this paper, we examined the relationship between unaligned modalities and proposed AlignSal, which achieves both real-time performance and high accuracy for AAV-based unaligned BSOD.
+To this end, we first designed SCAL to align bimodal semantic features in a contrastive manner and enhance inter-modal information exchange.
+Notably, SCAL not only works on our proposed AlignSal, but also improves the performance of various existing aligned BSOD models on the AAV RGB-T 2400 dataset.
+Second, we proposed the FFT-based SAF to align slightly offset features in multiple dimensions and facilitate bimodal fusion by efficiently acquiring global relevance.
+Extensive experiments demonstrated that AlignSal achieves significantly faster inference speed and superior performance compared to existing models on the AAV RGB-T 2400 dataset, three weakly aligned BSOD datasets, three aligned BSOD datasets, and one remote sensing change detection dataset.
+These advantages make AlignSal suitable for deployment on AAVs in practice, enabling its use in industrial and real-life applications that require both timeliness and accuracy.